 - being worried about an upcoming doctor’s appointment

-- having to give a presentation in front of your classmates
+- having to give a presentation in front of your classmates,

 Ways To De-Stress

-You might have a never-ending to-do list, meetings that could have been emails, or be stuck in traffic that makes your hectic life just that much busier and leave you feeling stressed out.
-Finding time for yourself in the mix of all of your responsibilities is challenging.
+You might have a never-ending to-do list, meetings that could have been emails, or be stuck in traffic that makes your hectic life just that much busier and leaves you feeling stressed out.
+Finding time for yourself in the mix of your responsibilities is challenging.
 Luckily, even with a handful of free minutes a day, you can take action on a few things to help you calm and lower your stress.

 Here are some examples to help you go from stressed out to stressless.